 SAFE Peer Educator Requirements

-- Dedicate at least one full semester to the SAFE program.
-Peer educators may join the SAFE program at the beginning of the Fall or Spring semesters
+- Dedicate at least one full year to the SAFE program.
+Peer educators officially join the SAFE program at the beginning of the fall semester

-- Complete the SAFE Peer Educator Application Form (see below)
+- Complete the SAFE Peer Educator Application (available in February 2023)

-- Successfully complete an interview with a SAFE Advisors or Leaders
+- Successfully complete an interview with SAFE advisors and/or leaders

 - Attend bi-weekly meetings with SAFE